DragnaCarta/Curse-of-Strahd-Reloaded/Act III - The Broken Land/Arc M - The Dragon's Manor.md

 ### Kitchen
 <span class="citation"><em>This scene takes place in Chapter 7, Area Q10.</em></span>

 This area is largely as described in <span class="citation">Q10.
 Kitchen (p.
-133).</span> However, the iron pot isn’t rattling when the players first enter the room, and it has a lid atop it.
+133).</span> However, the iron pot has a lid and isn’t rattling when the players first enter the room.
 Instead, the room is noticeably colder than the surrounding rooms, though not quite freezing.

 If a player approaches or crosses in front of the fireplace, read: